13 Apr How to Save with Home Tax Deductions(Last Updated On: August 2, 2018)

 Separately, there are other programs that help reduce the cost of making energy efficient home improvements.
 While they may not impact your home improvement tax deductions, they will contribute to saving money over time.

 For example, home energy checkups identify inefficient areas in the home and provides recommendations to address the issues.
 At SolvIt, our checkups focus on the following:

 - Lower Monthly Utility Costs

 In addition, TurboTax details some major homeownership tax benefits, however, keep in mind that every individual may have unique circumstances.
-These homeownership tax deductions are applicable to most people, with a couple of caveats, so it is important to consult a tax professional to understand how any deductions or incentives impact your personal situation.
+With a few exceptions or caveats, these homeownership tax deductions most homeowners are eligible.
+However, consult a tax professional so you understand how any deductions or incentives impact your personal situation.

 For any homeowners looking to take advantage of the many energy efficiency tax deductions or incentives, then SolvIt has the experience and expertise to help with any HVAC or electrical needs, so call us today!